Dillard University: "A Great Negro University in New Orleans": 1930–1935

 Local Black and White leaders felt there was a need to develop a larger, more notable African-American institution of higher learning in New Orleans and the greater South.
 Due to economic hardships and rounds of negotiations between the two institutions, Straight College and New Orleans University chartered Dillard University on June 6, 1930.

 Named after James H. Dillard, the new university was created to "... offer a traditional liberal arts curriculum—rather than nonprofessional, vocational training" and emphasize a close engagement with the Black community through "various education extension programs, societies, and clubs."
 Its development was tempered by the Jim Crow era.
 Many local whites took issue with the possibility of a black president presiding over white faculty members.
 The increased numbers of African-American bus riders in the Gentilly area, as students started attending classes, disturbed some white residents.
-Edgar B. Stern Sr, an influential and diplomatic member of Dillard's board of trustees, suggested Will W. Alexander as a compromise candidate for president.
+Edgar B. Stern Sr, an influential and diplomatic member of Dillard's board of trustees and son-in-law of Julius Rosenwald, founder of the Rosenwald Fund, suggested Will W. Alexander as a compromise candidate for president.
 A white Southern preacher, he became Dillard's first acting president (1935–1936).
 His experience as the director of the Commission on Interracial Cooperation proved valuable.
 Dillard University opened its doors in the fall of 1935, and was able to attract prominent scholars such as Horace Mann Bond, psychology and education; Frederick Douglass Hall, music; Lawrence D. Reddick, history; and St. Clair Drake, sociology and anthropology.